SaiAkhilMC/SaiAkhilMCPortfolio/README.md

 # Sai Akhil M C - Data Analyst Portfolio

 Welcome to my GitHub portfolio!
-I am Sai Akhil M C, a data-driven Data Analyst with over 2 years of experience in data analytics and automation.
+I am Sai Akhil M C, a data-driven Data Analyst with over 2 years of academic experience in data analytics and automation.
 My portfolio showcases a variety of projects that highlight my skills in data analysis, machine learning, data visualization, and more.

 ## Summary